Perfect Healthy snack-

 1. When you pace your eating, your brain has time to register fullness and inform yourself to stop eating.
 It takes 20 minutes for the food you eat to make your stomach feel full.
 Mindfully put your fork down between bites.
 Use some of the tips from the portion control blog written recently such as using smaller plates, smaller utensils, and having a glass of water before every meal begins.
 Continue reading

-It has been found that in about 60% of studies that organic food is higher in some nutrients than conventionally produced food.
-These statistics can be refuted by other studies, but you need to look if the studies that are being compared are done on the same physical area, over-time.
-Otherwise you’re comparing apples to oranges because the soil being tested is not the same.
-Continue reading
+These statistics can be refuted by other studies, but you need to look if the studies that are being compared are done on the same physical area over-time.
+Otherwise you are comparing apples to oranges because the soil being tested is not the same.